RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/public-forms/public-forms.md

 ## Authenticated Forms

 While Public forms are scrambled, they are sitting on the public internet.
-When enabling the Require Login toggle, the generated form will only be accessiable to Users within the current site.
+When enabling the Require Login toggle, the generated form will only be accessible to Users within the current site.
 This will require them to login, just like they do to the Rapid site normally.